Abigail Scott

 Hook Reveal 5 uses a GPS plotter to find fish quickly and stay on the bite.
 The GPS plotter allows you to mark waypoints, monitor speed and distance, and navigate home confidently.

 A fish finder is a navigation tool for kayak anglers and a fish-finding device.
-Combining a fish finder with a GPS lets, you keep an eye on the fish and structure below the boat while plotting a course and tracking speed.
+Combining a fish finder with a GPS lets you watch the fish and structure below the boat while plotting a course and tracking speed.
 By using split screen mode, you can do both simultaneously.

 Fishfinder and GPS combos come with screens as small as four inches, but larger screens are more visible from the seat.
 High contrast displays with large numbers improve visibility while adjusting colors; brightness is possible on the best models.
 A map is essential, and GPS with detailed maps is available on kayak fishing fish finders.
 Anglers can edit maps with notes and transfer depth information from a fish finder into some units.